 Understanding KraneShares Trust KraneShares CSI China Internet ETF's Unusual Options Activity

-Shares of KraneShares Trust KraneShares CSI China Internet ETF (NYSE:KWEB) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved down to $66.78.
+On Thursday, shares of KraneShares Trust KraneShares CSI China Internet ETF (NYSE:KWEB) saw unusual options activity.
+After the option alert, the stock price moved down to $60.02.

 - Sentiment: BULLISH